 I have a long and varied career behind me.
 Some readers may remember me from my days as an IT and telecoms journalist, reporting on matters that are now regarded as 'historical', such as the liberalisation of UK telecoms in the 1980s.
 I've been able to retrieve some of my old articles, and you will see them in the pages under 'Published Work'.
 I'm delighted to say that my first published work as an academic writer also appears in this section.

 I launched iptegrity.com at the end of 2007 as an online cv with a blog.
 The blog has been more successful than I imagined.
 My blog gets up to 20,000 page viewsevery month, and it has built iptegrity.com into a publication which is influential in policy circles.
 It iis read in Europe, the US, Russia, Japan and Australia.
 Articles on iptegrity.com have even inspired questions in the European Parliament!

 Iptegrity.com is cited by academics and scholars - see ' My Citations,' and by media - see 'Media Quotes'.

 Iptegrity.com does not receive funding from any organisations and is entirely produced by me.
 It is released free of charge.
-I am grateful to those who have referenced it, and would respectfully ask everyone who benefits from it to acknowledge my work with a citation, including my name, the site name and a back-link.
+I am grateful to those who have referenced it.
+Please do not plagiarise Iptegrity.com.
+I would respectfully ask everyone who benefits from it to acknowledge my work with a citation, including my name, the site name and a back-link.
 It is only by giving such acknowledgements that the idea of a "Commons" can have any meaning.